freedomofpress/securedrop-docs/docs/admin/installation/hardware.rst

 The *SVS* is booted from a Tails USB drive, which has an encrypted persistent volume but typically has a fairly limited storage capacity since it's just a USB drive.
-For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive that can be used to store submissions that have been transferred from the *Application Server* to the *SVS*.
+For installations that expect to receive a large volume of submissions, we recommend buying an external hard drive or solid state drive that can be used to store submissions that have been transferred from the *Application Server* to the *SVS*.

 .. include:: ../../includes/encrypting-drives.txt